 Taweelah, one of the world's largest desalination plants, supplies drinking water to millions of residents across Abu Dhabi and Dubai.
 In a desert nation where 42% of freshwater comes from desalination, targeting such infrastructure would constitute an attack on basic civilian survival rather than military capability.

-The threats come amid broader regional tensions following US military operations against Iranian positions.
-Washington has positioned the operations as responses to Iranian aggression, though a Reuters investigation this week cast doubt on evidence linking Iran to the Bahrain incident that triggered the current escalation.
+The threats come amid broader regional tensions following military operations against positions. has positioned the operations as responses to aggression, though a this week cast doubt on evidence linking to the incident that triggered the current escalation.